umbraco/UmbracoDocs/Umbraco-Uno/Working-with-Forms/workflow/index.md

 1. Navigate to the Forms section of the backoffice.
 2. Here, select the form you want to add a workflow to.
-3. In the bottom of the page, you will find a section containing a checkmark saying ***on submit***
+3. At the bottom of the page, you will find a section containing a checkmark saying ***on submit***
-4. Click ***Configure workflow ***
+4. Click ***Configure workflow***
 5. The pop op window will contain the workflow that currently exists
 6. Select the one that says *Sending template email to*

-### Filling in the workflow
+### Editing the existing workflow

+If you choose an ***empty form*** when setting up a new form, it will come with a Working workflow.
+However, you will have to make a slight change to it before it functions optimally.
+This can be done in the configuration menu for workflows.

+1. Click the box ***Send template email to***
+2. In the field called ***Sender email***, you should add something like Noreply@something.something.
+3. It is recommended to choose ***Igloo template***
+4. Hit submit and then hit submit in the next menu as well

+### Creating a custom workflow

-In this section, we will make the workflow send an email to your inbox of choice.
-Please note that this is for a workflow that contains a template.
-To set up the one without a template, it is the same except the 8th step.
+In this section, you will learn how to make a custom workflow that sends an email to your inbox of choice.

-If you choose to create a new form without a template, all this has been done for you except the ***Sender Email***, which you will have to fill in yourself.

-1. Workflow Name - give the workflow the name you want
+1. First, give the workflow the name you want it to have in the ***Workflow Name*** field.
-2. Active - make sure this is checked because it enables/disables the workflow.
-3. Include Sensitive Data - This will let you include alle the fields that in the form has been marked as sensitive data.
+2. Put a checkmark in the ***Active**** so that the workflow is active.
+3. The ***Include Sensitive Data*** will be left unchecked.
-4. Email - set this to the email where you want the replies to the form sent to.
+4. Ensure that the ***Email*** is set to the email which should receive replies from forms.
-5. Sender Email - This should be something like Noreply@something.com.
+5. Next up is the ***Sender Email*** here.
+You can add something like Noreply@something.com.
-6. ReplyToEmail- here, you can add this {email}.
-It will take what the customer answered in the field called email.
+6. If you want to reply directly to the customer from the forms reply, you can add {email} to the ***ReplyToEmail*** this will fetch the email from the field called email in the form.
-7. Subject - this is going to be the subject of the email you receive from the website.
+7. Next, you have the option to choose the subject of the email.
-8. Template - as a standard, make sure this is set to ***Igloo-template.cshtml***.
+8. In the next field, you can pick a template.
+It is recommended to use ***Igloo-template.cshtml***.
-9. Attachments - specify whether file uploads should be attached to the email.
+9. Finally, leave ***Attachments*** unchecked unless you need the users to send attachments to your inbox.

 ![this is the workflow settings](images/Workflow3.png)